wlsong/wlsong/README.md

 - :heart_eyes_cat: &nbsp; I found joy in writing 'clean' sctipts and perfecting algorithms.
 - :two_hearts: &nbsp; I am a math-enthusiast.
 - :kiss: &nbsp; I like hip-hop music and like (watching) hip-hop dance in various styles, inlcuding popping, whacking, urban and breaking etc.
 - :basketball: &nbsp; I ocassionally play basketball and skatboard.
-Both are not very well but let me know if you want to hangout.
+Neither I do very well but let me know if you want to hang out.

 <h3>🛠 Tech Stack</h3>